 Sanitary napkins play a critical role in women’s lives.
 Though they cannot reduce the pain that comes with menstruation but they can certainly reduce the inconveniences associated with vaginal discharge.
 Quintessential for women, sanitary napkins need to be of the superlative quality, so that they don’t have to deal with leakages and discomfort.

 For ensuring good quality of sanitary napkins, strict specifications have been formulated by Bureau of Indian Standards.
 IS 5405 has detailed descriptions of the norms and regulations that the sanitary napkin manufacturers have to adhere to.

 Sanitary napkins should have a smooth surface and there should not be any wrinkles and folds which make the surface uneven.
-The surface of the pads should feel soft and comfortable and should not cause any irritation to the skin.
-The adhesive used to assemble the pad should be used carefully to stick only the correct points.
+The surface of the pad should feel soft and comfortable and should not cause any irritation to the skin.
+The adhesive used to assemble the pad should be used carefully to stick only at the correct points.
 The absorbent fillers should be placed at even distances to make the surface of the pad smooth.

 Tests are conducted on absorbents by subjecting them to liquids.
 If they are able to soak adequately without leaking, they are accepted to be good for use.

 Sanitary napkins should be made from materials which are disposable.
 For that they are put in a container of 15 liters of water and are stirred.
 Disposable pads get disintegrated when they are subjected to the test.

 Sanitary napkins should have neutral pH values; they should neither be acidic nor alkaline.
 For that they are tested to determine their pH value.

 Testing sanitary napkins on these parameters according to IS 5405 can ensure they fulfill their purpose without leaking and without causing any discomfort or irritation.